 BRIGHT Academy research

 Increased awareness amongst health professionals and patients is a prerogative for correct management.
-Therefore we have made
+Together with the WHO and a number of gynaecologists we have therefore made

 - an atlas for genital schistosomiasis that is freely available online and